 Sec.
-1.116 Adoption of veterans' preference policy.
+1.116.
+Adoption of veterans' preference policy.

 No later than 120 calendar days following Congressional approval of this regulation, each employing office that employs one or more covered employees or that seeks applicants for a covered position shall adopt its written policy specifying how it has integrated the veterans' preference requirements of the Veterans Employment Opportunities Act of 1998 and these regulations into its employment and retention processes.
-Upon timely request and the demonstration of good cause, the Executive Director, in his/her discretion, may grant such an employing office additional time for preparing its policy.
 Each such employing office will make its policies available to applicants for appointment to a covered position and to covered employees in accordance with these regulations.
 The act of adopting a veterans' preference policy shall not relieve any employing office of any other responsibility or requirement of the Veterans Employment Opportunity Act of 1998 or these regulations.
 An employing office may amend or replace its veterans' preference policies as it deems necessary or appropriate, so long as the resulting policies are consistent with the VEOA and these regulations.

 Sec.
-1.117 Preservation of records made or kept.
+1.117.
+Preservation of records made or kept.